Git for data scientists - manage your code and data together

 pip install git+git://github.com/iterative/dvc

-Self-contained packages for Windows, Linux, Mac are available.
-The latest version of the packages can be found at GitHub releases page.
+Self-contained packages for Linux, Windows, and Mac are available.
+The latest version of the packages can be found on the GitHub releases page.

 Ubuntu / Debian (deb)

 sudo wget https://dvc.org/deb/dvc.list -O /etc/apt/sources.list.d/dvc.list sudo apt-get update sudo apt-get install dvc

 sudo wget https://dvc.org/rpm/dvc.repo -O /etc/yum.repos.d/dvc.repo sudo yum update sudo yum install dvc

 Contributions are welcome!
 Please see our Contributing Guide for more details.

 Want to stay up to date?
 Want to help improve DVC by participating in our occasional polls?
 Subscribe to our mailing list.
 No spam, really low traffic.

 This project is distributed under the Apache license version 2.0 (see the LICENSE file in the project root).